Alopecia areata

 • Corticosteroid creams and scalp applications.
 These are applied to the bald patches on the scalp for around 6 weeks.
 The course of treatment can be repeated.

-• Topical JAK inhibitors.
-Topical JAK inhibitors to treat alopecia areata have been studied through clinical trials and shown that they are not effective in regrowing scalp hair.
+• Topical Janus kinase (JAK) Topical JAK inhibitors to treat alopecia areata have been studied through clinical trials and shown that they are not effective in regrowing scalp hair.
 Reports in the medical literature suggest possible improvement with eyebrow and eyelash regrowth.
 More studies are needed to review their effect.
 Topical JAK inhibitors are not available on the NHS.

 • Dithranol cream.
 This cream, which is usually used to treat a skin condition called psoriasis, causes irritation of the skin, and occasionally this appears to stimulate the hair to regrow when applied to the bald areas of the scalp.
 Dithranol stains the skin and hair a purple-brown colour, which is particularly prominent in blond and fair-headed people.
 It is not readily available, as there have been manufacturing issues over the years.
 It may become available again in the future.